ardijanr/ContiniousDeploymetService/README.md

  - Add github actions
  - Done

-Remember its the name of the folder that dermines the route.
+Remember its the name of the folder that determines the route.